 6. Communicate an Opportunity to Meet Your Year-End Goal

-Including an appeal in your thank you note can potentially make your gratitude seem ingenuine or opportunistic.
+Including a year-end appeal in your thank you note can potentially make your gratitude seem ingenuine or opportunistic.
 It’s best to keep it donor-focused, expressing your appreciation and showing how the donor made a difference.

 In World of Children‘s year-end email, the nonprofit acknowledges that, while it came up short of its fundraising goal, it’s grateful for all it will be able to accomplish with the contributions so far.
 After a message of thanks, the email details a specific list of the activities the nonprofit will put the funding toward, clearly communicating how it still intends to make an impact with what it has.

 Alongside the text is a goal thermometer that provides a visual cue for how close the nonprofit is to reaching its goal.
-This plays up the goal proximity effect, where people are more likely to donate if they see you’re close to meeting your goal.
+One of the psychological triggers to win donations is to play up the goal proximity effect, where people are more likely to donate if they see you’re close to meeting your goal.
 At the bottom of the email is linked text that says, “Wait!
 I Forgot to Donate!”
 This gives donors a chance to still support the cause, but is written in lighter lettering so as not to draw away from the bulk of the email, which is centered around the thank you.

 Strengthen Donor Relationships With Personal Year-End Thank You Emails